wireapp/wire-docs/src/understand/overview.md

 For Gary, the call is "remote", so not held on any calling infrastructure on his end.
 He uses the local Coturn server on his network to connect across the DTLS connection, to the Coturn that handles the DTLS connection in the remote datacenter.
 That remone Coturn then connects Gary to the conference on the SFT server.

 ##### Henry
 Henry has a different thing happening.
 For Henry, the call is on the SFT server in his datacenter, but for some reason, the network he is on cannot connect to the conference call on it's UDP port.
-Henry's wire client uses coturn to relay.. into the SFT call!
-This is yet another nice fallover capability of the wire clients when networks are 'adverse'.
+Henry's Wire client uses coturn to relay.. into the SFT call!
+This is yet another nice fallover capability of the Wire clients when networks are 'adverse'.

 ### Focus on internet protocols